 The day-long, robust discussion provided feedback to HED on how best to position the city to attract and grow cybersecurity companies.
 The discussion included the infrastructure needs, workforce credential needs and student education needs of industry, as well as potential economic development incentives and best marketing practices to build a successful cybersecurity eco-system.
 To learn more visit the Cyber Security Forum page.

 Harrisonburg is preparing tomorrow’s cyber security warriors beginning in the K-12 system.
-In summer 2016, Harrisonburg High School (HHS) hosted a cyber security camp as part of Virginia’s CyberCamp 2016 program.
+Harrisonburg High School has hosted cyber security camps as part of Virginia’s CyberCamp program.
 The primary purpose of the CyberCamp program was to increase awareness of careers in cybersecurity and inform students about the vast opportunities in the workplace.
-The camp focused on cyber literacy and engaged students in problem-driven projects.
-The CyberCamps serve as models for building the pipeline for K-12 education to meet Virginia’s cybersecurity work force demands.
-The Cyber Innovation Center, a division of the National Integrated Cyber Education Research Center and supported by U.S. Department of Homeland Security, in partnership with VDOE, provided professional training and planning workshops for each of the eight CyberCamp Regions.
+Harrisonburg has also held trainings for educators in cyber security to better prepare our students for a career in cyber security.

 Harrisonburg High School’s STEM Academy is one of twenty-two Governor’s STEM Academies in the state of Virginia and one of only two that exist formed by students exclusively from a single high school.
 Harrisonburg High School utilizes two competitive pathways within the HHS Governor’s STEM Academy: the Mathematics and Science Pathway (the first Governor’s STEM Academy to have such a pathway) and the Technology and Engineering Pathway.

 Colleges and Universities